Independent Study Program (ISP)

 Critical Studies participants engage in individual scholarly research and critical writing projects through tutorials with a professional art historian, critic, or cultural theorist.
 The program’s faculty arranges tutorials and provides additional advice and guidance.
 A symposium is held in May at the Whitney, at which the Critical Studies students present papers.

 Curatorial students collaborate to produce an exhibition.
-Margaret Liu Clinton, the exhibition supervisor and curators at the Whitney, the students develop proposals for the exhibition.
+Exhibition Supervisor Margaret Liu Clinton and curators at the Whitney work with students to develop proposals for the exhibition.
 Once a proposal has been approved by the Museum’s curators, the students proceed to select artworks, arrange loans, and design and oversee the installation of the exhibition.
 The students write essays for and participate in the production of a catalogue accompanying their exhibition.

 May 20–29, 2022